Who Controls The Learning Budget?

 But the advantage of going to locally known practitioners was that they got precisely what they wanted, or at least they felt they did.

 I wonder now if the time has come for to embrace the benefits of both.
-Global purchasing but with much more localised, individual even, choice.
+Global purchasing but with much more localized, individual even, choice.
 Do we need to go glocal?

 Large companies can use their scale to secure great opportunities that would be unfeasible if individual departments, let alone individual learners, were left to fend for themselves.
 They can create equal opportunity of access to development across regions and seniority bands.
 But virtual means that after that the whole experience can be tailored, not just at the divisional or regional level, but at the individual level.